smborio/moodle-qtype_stack/doc/en/Authoring/Authoring_quick_start.md

 ### Configuring a potential response node

-A potential response tree is a non-empty acyclic directed graph of _potential response nodes_.
+A potential response tree is a non-empty acyclic directed graph (see comment 4 in my comments below) of _potential response nodes_.
 By default, we have one potential response node.
 At each node

 1. `SAns` is compared to `TAns` with the answer test, possibly with an option,
 2. If `true`, then we execute the `true` branch,